Aging And Your Eyes

 The following common eye problems can be easily treated.
 But, sometimes they can be signs of more serious issues.

-- Tearing (or having too many tears) can come from being sensitive to light, wind, or temperature changes, or having dry eyes.
-Wearing sunglasses may help, as might trying eye drops.
+- Tearing (or having too many tears) can come from being sensitive to light, wind, or temperature changes, or having a condition called dry eye.
+Wearing sunglasses may help.
+So might eye drops.
 Sometimes tearing is a sign of a more serious eye problem, like an infection or a blocked tear duct.
 Your eye care professional can treat these problems.

 - Eyelid problems can result from different diseases or conditions.
 Common eyelid problems include red and swollen eyelids, itching, tearing, and crusting of eyelashes during sleep.
 These problems may be caused by a condition called blepharitis (ble-fa-RI-tis) and treated with warm compresses and gentle eyelid scrubs.